NicolasVero/splendor/README.md

 # Splendor

-This submission is based on one of the three end-of-year subjects that had been offered in the Computer Science DUT.
+This submission is based on one of the three final-year subjects offered in Computer Science studies.
 I set myself the challenge of redoing this project on my own in a given time.

 ## Rules